JeremieMary/jeremiemary.github.io/_pages/about.md

 I am a Research Scientist Lead at Criteo AI Lab, where I focus on advancing the fields of Machine Learning, Recommender Systems, and Fair ML.
 Previously, I served as an Associate Professor at Université de Lille, where I also completed my HDR in Computer Science.
 PhD from University of Paris Saclay.

+Trying to do science within the LLM craziness.

 ## Research Interests

 I currently focus on **Foundation models for recommender systems & 3d vision**